Paullllllllllllllllll/ChronoMiner/README.md

 Basic context files are located in `basic_context/` and are automatically loaded and included in every API request.
 Each schema requires a corresponding basic context file named `{SchemaName}Entries.txt`.

+If you need to draft a new basic context file with the help of an LLM, reuse the prompt template in `gimmicks/basic_context_prompt.txt`.
+Provide that prompt together with the relevant schema definition so the model can generate compliant guidance.

 Basic context provides fundamental information about the input source:

 - Brief description of the input text type and characteristics